GiG/open/docs/open-source/contributing.md

 * Improve their skills
 * E-Meet people from the community

-Contributions to Third-Party Open Source Software is not necessarily source-code contribution.
-Employees are also encouraged to contribute:
+!!! tip "Tip: Contributions to Third-Party Open Source Software is not necessarily source-code contribution"
+    You are also encouraged to contribute:

     * Documentation
     * Examples
     * Restructuring project layout (to improve usability)
     * Tutorials
     * Issue grooming
     * Answer questions (GitHub, Reddit, StackOverflow)
     * Moderate discussions

 ## Before you contribute